aouwalitshikkha/wp-gutenberg/README.md

 Python is a very powerful programming language.
 It is easy to use and has a lot of modules and libraries that allow you to do many different things.

  WordPress is a content management system (CMS) that is written in PHP.
 Python can be used to control WordPress by using the WordPress XML-RPC/ REST API.
 The XML-RPC/ REST API is a remote procedure call system that allows you to interact with WordPress from a remote location.
-You can use the XML-RPC/ REST API to create, edit, and delete posts and pages on a WordPress site.
+You can use the XML-RPC/ REST API to create, edit, and delete posts, media and pages on a WordPress site.

  ## Installation
  ```python